SMLRS Home Page

 Outside emergencies, the system is available to support wide-area communication needs, such as bicycle rides, running events and weekly nets.
 Nets are vital to the SMLRS system because it helps us identify any system problems that may need to be monitored or addressed on a weekly basis.
 YOUR participation in these nets is CRITICAL in helping us maintain the SMLRS system.
 It is also available for all radio amateurs to use in normal VHF communication activities, including QSO’s.

-• a repeater centered near Granby (just Southeast of Joplin),
+• a repeater centered near Granby (just Southeast of Joplin) (Currently off air)

 • two repeaters centered in Springfield